-Aaron Bonds was found not guilty of sexually assaulting a woman, but guilty of drugging her and two friends after a night of bar hopping in downtown Portsmouth in July 2012.
-(JAMES A. KIMBLE PHOTO)
+BRENTWOOD — A jury found a Dover man not guilty of sexually assaulting a 26-year-old woman, but convicted him of drugging her and two of her friends after they went bar hopping around downtown Portsmouth.

 A jury foreperson acknowledged to McHugh late Friday afternoon that their findings would likely not change if they were given more time to deliberate.